Federal Direct PLUS Loans for Graduate Students

 - Repayment begins within 60 days, but payments can be deferred while a student is attending school at least

-- Borrowers may select other repayment options, such as income-derived payment plans, once they are no longer in
+- Borrowers may select other repayment options, such as income-driven payment plans, once they are no longer in

 The Federal Graduate PLUS Loan Application Process